 Occasionally, of course, a subject so serious comes along that Vowell buckles down and provides a rigorous piece of analysis, like this explanation of the electoral college:

 Or rather, to be accurate, last Nov.
 2 they chose the rich guys and party hangers-on known as the electors of the Electoral College, and on Dec.
-13, those folks
+13, those folks elected the president.

 I won't quibble with the basic facts of Vowell's civics lesson.
 But I wonder who she thinks her pupils are.
 Small children?
 The staff of the Daily Worker's high school edition?
 Or could it be the holy grail of readership, Young People?
 No doubt that is who Times editors hope Vowell will attract.
 But when the paper's own editorial board set out to explain the electoral college for grown-ups less than a year ago, it managed, quite amazingly, to forgo all mention of "rich guys" and "folks": "[W]e have a system in which the president is chosen not by the voters themselves, but by 538 electors."
 To be accurate.

 But for Vowell, the end game is not to be accurate or insightful or even funny.
 It is to be outraged.
 All her rhetorical might goes to expressing just how unhappy she is with the current situation in American politics.
 Here she is again seething about the Ten Commandments decision:

 I'm guessing that my fellow citizens who want government employees drinking out of taxpayer-supported Ten Commandments coffee cups and using Ten Commandments ballpoints to take While You Were Out messages on Ten Commandments notepads hope and believe that daily reminders of biblical edicts will stave off the supposedly newfangled moral decay brought on by crummy TV shows and nontraditional marriage.

 And here she bemoans, nominally, the State of the Union: